 If you are completely self-aware, you will be able to stop and bring it back to yourself first.
 When you start to rationally question your own emotions, you are much better prepared to get rid of the negativity inside:

-This can be extremely difficult.
-But you can really improve the quality of your own life by simply being aware of your own emotions.
+Self-awareness helps you to ask these questions in difficult times.
+This can be very challenging, but it can help improve the quality of your life by simply being more aware of your emotions.

 If it wasn’t clear yet, there are a number of great benefits that come with self-awareness.